DavidNix/sign-wave/README.md

 * Supports moderate scale, but not large scale.
 * Storing private keys in plaintext is acceptable for this experiment, but not in production.
 * If private keys are stored elsewhere, we can create private_key records using the public key hash or otherwise as the identifier.
 Then the signing process looks up the private key from elsewhere.
+* It's odd to have a microservice architecture in which all services query the same database.
+In this case, we are using the database as the synchronization mechanism.

 ## Architecture